Portbou in the 1940s Archive Marian Román, Portbou

 In 1942 Nazi Germany occupied the south of France as well, and increased surveillance of the Pyrenean border.
 On the cliffs between Cerbere and Portbou stands the Caseta des Alemanys.
 From here the German troops had a clear view of the border.

-Close The purpose of this bunker-like cottage was the round-the-clock surveillance of the border and coast.
+The purpose of this bunker-like cottage was the round-the-clock surveillance of the border and coast.
 The German troops there had machine guns, and nearby there was a small cannon trained on the border.

 Francoist Spain supports Hitler, even sends troops to fight (División Azul), although it is officially neutral.
 Its attitude towards fugitives from the Nazis varies: at first tolerance with only perfunctory checks, then increased internment and extradition to Germany, after that the speedy release of prisoners.